-The last of the three basic photography principles is ISO and that’s what we’ll be going over today.
-And the good news is that it’s super easy to understand.
+The last of the three basic photography principles is ISO.
+These ISO photography tips are super easy to understand.
 And to make it even better, besides just applying to DSLRs, a lot of point and shoot cameras have adjustable ISO settings too!

-This first photo was taken outdoors with plenty of light, so I used a low setting of ISO 100 so I could get the clearest picture.
+This first photo was taken outdoors with plenty of light.
+I used a low setting of ISO 100 so I could get the clearest picture.

-The second photo was taken indoors and at night (no flash) so there was very little light and I had to use a much higher ISO of 1600.
+The second photo was taken indoors and at night with no flash.
+There was very little light and I had to use a much higher ISO of 1600.
 You can see that there is some graininess to the image.